 In terms of sizing, choose the ideal size to place the weaker hands in their range in the most difficult position feasible.
 For every limper, the conventional guideline is to use your standard raise size plus one huge blind.
 If you regularly raise your blinds to three big blinds and one limper, you should raise them to four big blinds.

 Playing on a laptop while sitting on the couch in the family room, as we've established, is a situation ripe for distractions.
-Playing online poker at a desk, preferably in a room distinct from the rest of your living space, can help you maintain a professional demeanor.
+Playing online poker tournament strategy at a desk, preferably in a room distinct from the rest of your living space, can help you maintain a professional demeanour.
 In addition, if you play a lot, investing in an ergonomic chair can help you avoid back problems.

-Other enhancements can assist you in achieving your aim of winning at online poker.
+Other enhancements can assist you in achieving your aim of winning an online poker tournament strategy.
 A large, high-resolution monitor, for example, can reduce eye strain and make multitasking much easier, whilst a high-quality mouse can reduce wrist strain and the time it takes to execute an action.